ryot4/diary.vim/README.md

 ## TODOs

  * Move to the next/previous day/month with `:next` and `:previous`
- * Flexible date specification (the year and/or the month can be omitted)
+ * Flexible date specification
+     * The year and/or the month can be omitted
+     * Leading zeros can be omitted ("3/5" instead of "03/05")
+     * Support for DD/MM/YYYY and MM/DD/YYYY notation
  * Searching (`grep -r word ~/diary` would be enough)

 ## License